PwC Logo

 PricewaterhouseCoopers Logo 1998

-The debut logo consisted of the full name of the company.
+The debut logo featured the company’s full name.
 It merged the names of Price Waterhouse and Coopers & Lybrand.
 The result is a long and hard-to-read inscription.
-It was typed in thin type with uppercase letters.
-Moreover, the characters were located unevenly – not in one line.
+It was typed in thin, uppercase letters.
+Moreover, the characters were unevenly spaced rather than on a single line.
 They were placed at different heights, which gave the impression that they were cramped.
 P, W, and C were larger than the rest.
-Alongside (right) was a miniature graphic monogram of intertwined letters.
+Alongside (on the right) was a miniature graphic monogram of intertwined letters.
 The background was a vertical rectangle with rounded corners.

 2010 – today